Lolol: History

+The town was the subject of nationwide press coverage in July 2012, when long-time resident Juan Duarte and Santiago-born tourist María José Reyes were murdered and beheaded by Óscar López, a local pawn shop owner, who was subsequently shot by police.

 Demographics

 According to the 2002 census of the National Statistics Institute, Lolol spans an area of 596.9 sqkm and has 6,191 inhabitants (3,235 men and 2,956 women).
 Of these, 2,118 (34.2%) lived in urban areas and 4,073 (65.8%) in rural areas.
 The population grew by 4.2% (247 persons) between the 1992 and 2002 censuses.

 Administration

 As a commune, Lolol is a third-level administrative division of Chile administered by a municipal council, headed by an alcalde who is directly elected every four years.
 The 2021-2024 mayor is José Román Chávez.

 Tourism

 The most important part of the town of Lolol is the historical center, where the Iglesia de la Santísima Natividad de la Virgen de la Merced (Church of the Holy Nativity of Our Lady of Mercy) is located.
 The church has a painting of Chilean painter Alberto Valenzuela Llanos, a portrait of the appearance of the Virgin of Mercy to King James I of Spain.

 Lolol is known as "Tierra Huasa" (Country Land); traditional events such as rodeos, Trilla a yegua suelta, Carreras a la Chilena, amid others, take place in the town.
 In the local medialuna, besides the rodeos, massive events are also performed because of its public capacity.